 Validation Cycles are testing cycles which do not grant accreditation.
 These cycles are to validate that your facility is consistently operating within MQSA and ACR requirements and guidelines.
 Some validation cycles are random, and some cycles are performed for a particular concern regarding image quality.

-Under MQSA, the ACR is required to conduct “random” clinical image reviews of a sample of facilities to monitor and assess their compliance with standards established by the body for accreditation.
+The FDA requires the ACR to conduct “random” clinical image reviews of a sample of facilities under MQSA.
+This is to monitor and assess their compliance with standards established by the body for accreditation.
 Facilities are required to participate if requested by the ACR.
 The ACR uses this review as an opportunity to provide facilities with mid-cycle educational feedback on image quality.
-The review is conducted by means of a validation image check of randomly selected facilities each year.
+The review is conducted by means of an image check of randomly selected facilities each year.

 The ACR recognizes that the clinical images selected for this evaluation may be drawn from a relatively small sample of images in relation to the total number of mammograms performed at the facility.
 Furthermore, variations in image quality may be attributed to the natural anatomical differences present in the female population.
 Reviewers will take this into consideration when evaluating validation images.
 The ACR will provide a report when the review is complete.

-If your facility is chosen for a Validation Image Check, the accreditation database will send an email to the account login.
-Click on "My Testing Packages," find the Validation Image Check, and click "Modify".
-You should contact the ACR Mammography Accreditation Program Information Line at (800) 227‑6440 for further instructions if your facility cannot comply with the terms of the Validation Image Check.
+If your facility is chosen for a Random Image Check, the accreditation database will send an email to the account login, Lead Interpreting Physician (LIP) and Technologist Contact.
+Click on "My Testing Packages," find the Random Image Check, and click "Modify".
+You should contact the ACR Mammography Accreditation Program Information Line at (800) 227‑6440 for further instructions if your facility cannot comply with the terms of the Random Image Check.

-If a facility receives a deficiency report for a Validation Image Check, they must submit a corrective action plan to the ACR within 14 calendar days of the report.
-All documentation showing completion of the corrective action plan is due to the ACR within 60 days of the deficiency report.
-Following this, the facility must participate in a repeat Validation Image Check (or undergo early accreditation renewal if there is less than 13 months left on the facility’s accreditation) to demonstrate that they have adequately corrected the identified problems.
+If a facility receives a deficiency report for a Random Image Check, they must participate in a Repeat Random Image Check with Corrective Action Plan.
+While there is no fee for the Random Image Check, there is a fee associated with the Repeat Random Image Check with Corrective Action Plan.
+The facility must submit a corrective action plan to the ACR within 14 calendar days of the report.
+ACR staff will review the submitted plan.
+After the plan is approved and the fee is received by ACR staff, the facility may proceed with implementing the plan.
+All documentation showing completion of the corrective action plan is due to the ACR within 60 days of the deficiency Random Image Check report.
+Following this, the facility must participate in a repeat Random Image Check (or undergo early accreditation renewal if there is less than 13 months left on the facility’s accreditation) to demonstrate that they have adequately corrected the identified problems.

 Random On-Site Surveys (ROSS)